In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 People who watch videos that induce joy recover from stress more quickly than those who watch neutral or sad videos.

-Psychology refers to this property as “undoing effect“, such as the ability to recover and erase previous unhealthy or negative states.
+Psychology refers to this property as the “undoing effect“, such as the ability to recover and erase previous unhealthy or negative states.

 We Can Become Happier